h-quer/Slaanesh/README.md

 This is why Slaanesh offers a simple export functionality.
 Even if Slaanesh somehow corrupts its database, as long as you at least occasionally press the csv export button, all your data will be safe in a very easy to read and easily accessible text format.
 Just make sure that both the database and export directory are part of the 3-2-1 backup system you are using for your server already anyway.
 If you don't run a 3-2-1 backup system on your server, then you have bigger things to worry about than Slaanesh ;)

 With that in mind, this still absolutely is a beta release.
-Not a "I've been using it for months and just calling it beta" release, but a true beta.
-Maybe alpha.
-Expect bugs - and ideally report or even help fix them, please.
+I have used it for a few months and done lots of testing, but there is only so much I will notice and there are probably some bugs left.
+If you encounter any, please create a bug report.

 ## Screenshots
+Screenshots of the legacy / old version, todo: Update with 2.0 UI
 <p align="center">
   <img src="/images/light_cards.png" alt="playing" width="48%"/>
   <img src="/images/dark_cards.png" alt="playing" width="48%"/>